filelize/filelize-java/README.md

 }
 ````

-#### Saving to multiple files
+### Saving to multiple files

-Add Filelize to your model file with FilelizeType.MULTIPLE_FILES
+Add Filelize to your model file with FilelizeType.MULTIPLE_FILES.
+Add @Id on the identifying attribute.

 ````java
 import org.filelize.Filelize;